Codecademy/docs/content/java/concepts/calendar/terms/compareTo/compareTo.md

 The method returns an `Integer` value and can return any one of the following:

 - The method returns `0` if the `otherCalendar` is equal to the `myCalendar` object.
-- The method returns `1` if the time of the `myCalendar` object is more than the `otherCalendar` object.
+- The method returns `1` if the time of the `myCalendar` object is ahead of the `otherCalendar` object.
-- The method returns `-1` if the time of the `myCalendar` object is less than the `otherCalendar` object.
+- The method returns `-1` if the time of the `myCalendar` object is behind the `otherCalendar` object.

 ## Example